Tokamak Energy has just made a breakthrough in nuclear fusion

-The use of superconducting magnets in tokamak reactors, like the one under development by Tokamak Energy, is required to concentrate and isolate plasma so that it can reach the incredible temperatures needed for nuclear fusion.
+Superconducting magnets in tokamak reactors, like the one under development by Tokamak Energy, are required to concentrate and isolate plasma to reach the incredible temperatures needed for nuclear fusion.
 Cryogenic cooling is one of the numerous energy issues for such a system — hence the focus on making it as energy-efficient as possible.
 This new approach uses a higher-efficiency power converter within a vacuum cryostat.

 Nuclear fusion is the "Holy Grail" of energy generation

 Tokamak Energy's current ST40 reactor has, thus far, not been able to achieve temperatures of anything like this.
 However, it reached 15 million degrees Celsius (27 m deg.
 F) in its first year of operation.
 The breakthrough seen in the testing of its magnets should, the company claims, enable their ST40 reactor to overcome repulsive forces between deuterium and tritium ions, bringing them close enough to fuse.
 If achieved, this would make it the first privately-funded fusion reactor to sustainably reach the temperatures required for nuclear fusion.

 And this is critical for producing clean, low-cost, secure, and near-limitless energy in the future.
 It will also be incredibly safe and reliable.
 “The race to commercialize fusion will gather further pace next year as fusion companies make further technology advances,” Kelsall predicts.